Exploring dark sector parameters in light of neutron star temperatures: Introduction

-In this paper, we examine the effect of DM heating due to the above phenomenological setup for a nearby 3 giga-year-old (Gyr-old) and isolated NS.
-The associated temperature is around $100\,{\rm K}$ according to the standard cooling mechanism if there is no other heating source.
-Therefore, any temperature deviating from this benchmark value can be potentially due to DM annihilation in the star.
-Besides, the dark boson $V$ can be produced via $\chi\bar{\chi}\to 2V$ for $m_V<m_\chi$.
-Thus, $V$ decaying into a fermion pair inside the star is possible.
-This implies that the heating from $\chi\bar{\chi}\to 2V$ cannot be ignored if the decay length of $V$ is smaller than the star's radius.
-Searching the nearby old and cold NS can improve our understanding on DM.
+Searching the nearby old and cold NS can improve our understanding about DM.
 The new dynamics emerging from the above phenomenological setup will be discussed in the following sections.
-For completeness, we also analyze the signal-to-noise ratio (SNR) in the James Webb Space Telescope (JWST) \cite{Gardner:2006ky}.
+For completeness, we also analyze the signal to noise ratio (SNR) in the James Webb Space Telescope (JWST) \cite{Gardner:2006ky}.
 Future telescopes such as European Extremely Large Telescope (E-ELT) and Thirty-Meter Telescope (TMT) \cite{Skidmore:2015lga} will constrain DM properties with unprecedented sensitivities.
 In the following sections, we employ the NS mass $M_{0}=1.4M_{\odot}$ and and the radius $R_{0}=12\,{\rm km}$.
 We also replace $g_{d}$ with $\alpha_{\chi}=g_{d}^{2}/4\pi$ and all equations are expressed in terms of natural units $\hbar=c=k_{B}=1$.